Hougang United FC

 Hougang United Football Club is a professional football club based in Hougang, Singapore.
 The club competes in the Singapore Premier League, the top tier of Singaporean football.
 Founded in 1998 as Marine Castle United, the club changed its name to Hougang United in 2011.
-Nicknamed the Cheetahs, It has played its home games at Hougang Stadium since its formation.
+Nicknamed the Cheetahs, Hougang United has played its home games at Hougang Stadium since its formation.

+Currently, the club is playing its home games at the Jalan Besar Stadium, as the Hougang Stadium is undergoing renovation.

 History

 Foundation

-Hougang United Football Club was founded as Marine Castle United Football Club, which was formed by Newcastle United fans in the Marine Parade area.
+The club was founded as Marine Castle United Football Club, which was formed by Newcastle United fans in the Marine Parade area in 1998.
 Upon successful entry into the S.League in 1998, the club struggled in its early foray in the first few years, finishing in the bottom two for the next four seasons.

-Marine Castle changed its name to Sengkang Marine Football Club in 2002 and finished in 8th position consecutively, its highest ever finish in its short history.
+The club's chairman was Dilwant Singh who became the club manager and head coach of the prime league team throughout his time at the club.
+Marine Castle then changed its name to Sengkang Marine Football Club in 2002 and the Dilwant was succeeded by David Rowe in which Dilwant became the assistant head coach.
+Sengkang Marine then went on to finish in 8th position consecutively, its highest-ever finish in its short history.

+Merger with Paya Lebar-Punggol

-Financial difficulties then forced Sengkang Marine out of the S.League in 2004, and Paya Lebar-Punggol Football Club took its place in 2005, finishing the season as wooden-spoonist.
+Financial difficulties then forced Sengkang Marine out of the S.League in 2004, and Paya Lebar-Punggol Football Club took its place in 2005, finishing the season as a wooden spoonist.
 The two clubs then merged their resources from 2006 to 2010 to form Sengkang Punggol Football Club, finishing no higher than 10th.

-Renaming
+Permanently renaming the club's name as Hougang United (2011–present)

 On 1 January 2011, the chairman of Sengkang Punggol Football Club, Mr. Bill Ng, announced the changes that began the rewriting of another chapter of the football club.
-With improved financial status and a change in name to the present Hougang United Football Club, there was renewed optimism among the Hougang fan base around the club's home stadium since its inception, Hougang Stadium.
+With improved financial status and a change in name to the present Hougang United Football Club, there has been renewed optimism among the Hougang fan base around the club's home stadium since its inception, Hougang Stadium.
 The club also had its fair share of marquee players in the earlier days such as Michael Currie, who formerly played for Queens Park Rangers).
-Conversely, Grant Holt began his early career at the club, before going on to play for upper division clubs in England, such as Nottingham Forest and Norwich.
+Conversely, Grant Holt began his early career at the club, before going on to play for upper-division clubs in England, such as Nottingham Forest and Norwich City in the English Premier League.

 In November 2014, it was announced that Hougang United and Woodlands Wellington will merge for the 2015 season.

-In 2019, Hougang United in a consolidation of home stadiums had to move out of Hougang Stadium to Jalan Besar Stadium.
-Just a year later however, Hougang United moved back to their home stadium, much to the delight of its home supporters.